SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

     >>> print global_ash.summary(shorten=True)
     VOLCANIC_ASH_AIR_CONCENTRATION / (g/m3) (latitude: 73; longitude: 96)

-Notice how the :class:`~iris.analysis.AreaWeighted` regridding scheme allows us to define a missing data tolerance (``mdtol``), which specifies the tolerated fraction of masked data in any given target grid-box.
+Note that the :class:`~iris.analysis.AreaWeighted` regridding scheme allows us to define a missing data tolerance (``mdtol``), which specifies the tolerated fraction of masked data in any given target grid-box.
 If the fraction of masked data within a target grid-box exceeds this value, the data in this target